baec23/TenADay/README.md

 # ComposeTemplate
-Starter template for Compose with Hilt and Coil
+Starter template for Compose with Hilt, Coil, and Retrofit

 ## How to Use
 ### Clone